Saint Blaise: In Great Britain

-In Cornwall the town of St Blazey and the civil parish of St Blaise derive from his name, where the parish church is still dedicated to Saint Blaise.
-The council of Oxford in 1222 forbade all work on his festival.
+In Cornwall the town of St Blazey and the civil parish of St Blaise are derived from his name, where the parish church is still dedicated to Saint Blaise.
+The Council of Oxford in 1222 forbade all work on his feast day.
 There is a church dedicated to Saint Blaise in the Devon hamlet of Haccombe, near Newton Abbot, one at Shanklin on the Isle of Wight and another at Milton near Abingdon in Oxfordshire, one of the country's smallest churches.
-It is located next to Haccombe house which is the family home of the Carew family, descendants of the vice admiral on board the Mary Rose at the time of her sinking.
-This church, unusually, retains the office of "archpriest".
+Haccombe Church, unusually, retains the office of an "archpriest".

 There is a St Blaise's Well in Bromley, London where the water was considered to have medicinal virtues.
 St Blaise is also associated with Stretford in Lancashire.
-A Blessing of the Throats ceremony is held on February 3 at St Etheldreda's Church in London and in Balve, Germany.
+A Blessing of the Throats ceremony is held on 3 February at St Etheldreda's Church in London and in Balve, Germany.
 The blessing is performed in many Catholic parish churches, often at the end of a morning Mass.

-The Blaise Castle Estate and the nearby Blaise Hamlet in Bristol derive their name from a thirteenth century chapel dedicated to St Blaise, built on a site previously occupied by an Iron Age fort and Roman temple.
+Blaise Castle and the nearby Blaise Hamlet in Bristol derive their name from a 13th-century chapel dedicated to St Blaise, built on a site previously occupied by an Iron Age fort and a Roman temple.

 In Bradford, West Yorkshire a Catholic middle school named after St Blaise was operated by the Diocese of Leeds from 1961 to 1995.
 The name was chosen due to the connections of Bradford to the woollen industry and the method that St Blaise was martyred, with the woolcomb.
-Due to reorganisation the school closed down when Catholic middle schools were phased out, and the building was sold to Bradford Council to provide replacement accommodation for another local middle school which had burned down.
+Due to reorganisation, the school closed down when Catholic middle schools were phased out, and the building was sold to Bradford Council to provide replacement accommodation for another local middle school which had burned down.
 Within a few months, St Blaise school was also severely damaged in a fire, and the remains of the building were demolished.
 A new primary school was built on the land, and most of the extensive grounds were sold off for housing.

 There is a 14th-century wall painting of St Blaise in All Saints Church, Kingston upon Thames, located by the market place, marking the significance of the wool trade in the economic expansion of the market town in the 14th and 15th centuries.